 Appearing on the cover of the journal in which your work is published is an excellent way to promote your work and attract readers.

-If you would like us to consider your artwork for the cover of a journal, please get in touch with that journal’s editorial team.
-Use of artwork is at the editor's discretion.
-Authors will be required to pay a fee if their artwork is chosen and ensure that the submitted artwork is their own original creation.
+If you would like us to consider your artwork for the cover of a journal, please get in touch with that journal’s editorial team once your article has been accepted for publication.
+Use of artwork is at the editor's discretion and authors are required to pay a fee for this service.
+The submitted artwork should be the author’s own original creation.
 If third-party material is used as part of the artwork, or if it has been created with the help of an illustrator or designer, please ensure that all necessary permissions have been obtained.
 If using AI tools to help create the cover artwork, authors must confirm that the AI tool has been trained using fully licensed datasets and the terms of the licence to use the AI output allow commercial reuse.

-- Your article will be free for everyone to access for six weeks
+- Your article will be made free to access to all for six weeks.

-- Your cover will illustrate the online contents page of the journal issue
+- Your cover will be highlighted in the contents pages of the journal online.

-We will also send you high-quality prints of the cover, and a digital version for you to use in presentations and your own promotion.
+We will also send you a digital version of the cover for you to use in presentations and your own promotion.